 Offers you an easy way to follow a disciplined diversification investment approach by allowing you to choose the investment option that invests in the MFS Asset Allocation Fund appropriate for you.
 These built-in allocation strategies automatically allocate, diversify, and rebalance.

 Design a portfolio from a diversified list of investment options that each invest in one of 18 MFS mutual funds.

 Funds are listed relative to one another within the MFS funds and are not meant to be compared with other portfolios or other types of investments.
 The three major factors taken into account when listing the portfolios from less aggressive to more aggressive are historical volatility, types of securities in the fund, and diversification permitted within the fund.
 See the prospectus for detailed explanations and each fund’s objective, policies, strategies, permitted investments, and risks.
 The investments you choose should correspond to your financial needs, goals, and risk tolerance.
+Keep in mind that all investments, including mutual funds, carry a certain amount of risk including the possible loss of the principal amount invested.
 For assistance in determining your financial situation, please consult an investment professional.
 Diversification does not guarantee a profit or protect against a loss.